thestrangetoolstore/nodenogg.in/docs/guide/export.md

 These page explains the current export options and what each one does.

 ## Export as JSON
 This option will export **only your** nodes from a microcosm into a single JSON file (.json).
-This is useful when you need a data format for importing into aa variety of systems.
+This is useful when you need a data format for importing into a variety of systems.

 ::: details What is JSON? {closed}